3fon3fonov/exostriker/README.md

 * RVs Keplerian and Dynamical modeling + GP (only one GP kernel integrated so far).
 * RVs MCMC sampling/modeling.
 * RV auto-fit (automated planet-finder algortm).
-* Long-term stability check of multiplanet systems using SyMBA, MVS, MVS with GR precession term
+* Long-term stability check of multiplanet systems using SyMBA, MVS, MVS with a GR precession.
 * Interactive plots.
 * Import/Export of work sessions and multi-sessions.
 * Text editor/Calculator/Bash-shell widgets.